bluesky-social/bsky-docs/docs/advanced-guides/federation-architecture.md

 ## Personal Data Server (PDS)

 A PDS acts as the participant’s agent in the network.
 This is what hosts your data (like the posts you’ve created) in your repository.
-It also handles your account & login, manages your repo’s signiing key, stores any of your private data (like which accounts you have muted), and handles the services you talk to for any request.
+It also handles your account & login, manages your repo’s signing key, stores any of your private data (like which accounts you have muted), and handles the services you talk to for any request.

 ## Relay